DeityVengy/Star-Wars-Genesis-V5-Wabbajack/README.md

 - Replaced DEIMOS logos/decals with Sienar Technologies
 - Sith Prisoner from Main Story given Dark Robes
 - Replaced Neshar's Outfit in Nar Shaddaa with variation of Smuggler's Outfit (guy getting arrested at start of game)
+- Niamos Security Chief now wears Shoretrooper Leader Armor
+- Mathis Castilla missing head fixed (Bounty Hunting companion from Shadow Collective)

 **Balancing**
 - Base Accuracy increased on all weapons
+- Buffed countless weapons to be up to par with the few strong ones in V4.
 - Targeting Perk reworked to offer 100% hip fire accuracy at rank 4 and considerate hip fire accuracy boost at rank 1
 - Nomad Armor buffed from 600 to 700 Armor
 - Numerous Stormtrooper variants buffed from 400 to 500 Armor
 - Night Owl and Deathwatch Armors buffed from 600 to 800 Armor
+- Sith Stalker Armor value fixed (600 to 800)
 - Neo Crusader Armor buffed from 500 to 800 Armor
 - Greatly reduced the chance for enemies to spawn with a Projectile Launcher
 - Removed Darksaber from all NPC's besides Yuuzhan Vong
 - Removed Darksaber from all shops
 - 30% Damage Nerf for DC-15S and EL-16
+- Corrected some Blaster Rifle level lists not being scaled for Ascension

 **Economy**
 - All new characters are given a Credit Transfer Module to unlock random credit chests that may spawn in POI's